 A road bike is distinguishable by a few key details;

-No suspension: Unlike mountain bikes, road bikes do not feature suspension.
+No suspension: Unlike mountain bikes, road bikes typically do not feature suspension.
 Most surfaces covered on a road bike are flat and smooth, not requiring the extra comfort that suspension provides.
-If road bike users do require additional comfort, it's normally in the form of wider tires or inbuilt compliance to the frame and fork.
+If road bike users do require additional comfort, it's normally in the form of wider tyres or inbuilt compliance to the frame and fork.

 These features make travelling large distances on a road bike easier than on other bikes, faster too!